akos0215/AnyoneC/README.md

 ## Add other languages as you wish

-If you miss a celebrity as a programming language, you just need to fill in the language file and put it into the jar, or if you would share it, please feel free to send it to me via mail, or just have a pull request on github.
+Do you miss someone?
+NO PROBLEMO, you just need to fill in the language file and put it into the language subfolder within the jar!
+Or if you would share it, please feel free to send it to me via mail (akos0215@gmail.com), or just fork the source and have a pull request here on github.